Kidepo Valley National Park – True African Wilderness

-Kidepo Valley National Park Uganda – True African Wilderness.
+Kidepo Valley National Park Facts, Safaris, Reviews, and Map – True African Wilderness.
 Our complete guide on Kidepo National Park is all you need to know about this beautiful park. here we Give you the Latest Information on the Attractions, Activities, Best Time, Location, and Accommodation Facilities around the Park.
 Kidepo Valley National Park is the true African wilderness with its beauty that has mostly gone unnoticed as stated by CNN Travel.
 Kidepo National Park Uganda is a perfect wilderness to visit on any safari in Uganda.

 Kidepo Valley National Park is located near Karenga in Kaabong District, in the northeastern corner of Uganda.
 The park is approximately 220 kilometers (140 mi), by road northwest of Moroto, the largest town in the sub-region.
 It is approximately 520 kilometers (320 mi), by road, northeast of Kampala, Uganda’s capital and largest city.
 The northwestern boundary of the park runs along the international frontier with Bira, South Sudan, and abuts its Kidepo Game Reserve